dfelinto/blender-manual/lighting/lamps/sun/sky_and_atmosphere.rst

-the "incidence" angle (between the light direction and the X-Y plane), which determines the "hour" of the day (as you might expect, the default rotation - straight down - is "mid-day", a light pointing straight up is "midnight", and so on…).
+the "incidence" angle (between the light direction and the X-Y plane), which determines the "hour" of the day (as you might expect, the default rotation - straight down - is "mid-day", a light pointing straight up is "midnight", and so on...).
 And the rotation around the Z axis determines the position of the sun around the camera.